 The company offers several pricing options, from the limited free tier that only permits two projects and has limited storage space, through to a high-end enterprise version.
 Most smaller teams will get by on the $45/month plan, since it includes unlimited users and 100GB of storage space, with extra users costing $9/month each.
 Mobile apps are available for iOS and Android, along with the standard Web view.

-The 7 Best Project Management Software to Use in 2019
+The 7 Best Project Management Software Tools of 2019

 Keeping track of every assignment and task at hand is easier than ever